+Why Did Jesus Speak in Parables sermon video audio notes.
 As we look into Matthew chapter 13, we need to realize we are looking at a monumental section of all the Holy Scriptures.
 It’s here Jesus speaks specifically about his kingdom through parables.
-It’s here Jesus speaks about the age in which we live.
-It’s here Jesus will utter things hidden since the creation of the world.
+It’s here Jesus speaks about the age in which we live and it’s here Jesus will utter things hidden since the creation of the world.
 How are your ears?
 How are your eyes?
 Over the next several weeks, we will be looking at the kingdom of God through those seven parables.

 By Pastor Delbert Young